Shine Lawyers Main Logo

 Even if a prosecution does not run or a person is not found guilty, there is still the opportunity to make a civil claim on behalf of the survivor as there are different standards of proof between criminal and civil courts.
 For example, if a person who is accused of sexual abuse is not fit to stand trial, then the criminal case will likely not proceed.
 The outcome in one court does not rely on the outcome in another.
 This means that a survivor of abuse still has the opportunity to fight for justice.

 In a civil case, a decision will be made based on whether it has been proven on the balance of probabilities (it was more probable than not) that the other party failed their duties towards the accuser.
 The Court can then award damages based on the loss suffered by the survivor.
-In criminal cases, there must be no doubt.
-In civil cases, it is more likely than not to have happened.

 What does 'quashed' mean in court?